 The School and Region Reviews (SRR) branch monitors and supports school performance and improvement through the administration of school reviews.

 reviews all Queensland state schools at least once every 4 years, providing feedback and support tailored to each school’s unique needs and context.

 The SRR collates and analyses all school review findings for emerging trends and areas requiring greater focus, with

 The SRR also delivers

-training for school reviewers, principals and associate leaders in the use of the
+training for school leaders in the use of the

 National School Improvement Tool (NSIT).
 Programs provide school leaders with a deep understanding of the 9 domains of the SIT, how these inform the school review process and how they can be used to drive their school’s improvement strategy.